 In order to record sound digitally, your analogue to digital convertor captures thousands of samples of the analogue signal every second.
 Each sample is assigned a value which is used to represent the amplitude of that sample.
 Bit depth defines the number of values that are available in each sample.
 As a result, bit depth defines the dynamic range of digital audio.
 Let’s look at how it does this…

 When your analogue signal is sampled, its amplitude is matched to the closest of the available digital values.
 This process is called quantization.
 However, no matter how many values are available, the amplitude of the analogue signal will not always correspond perfectly with an available value.
 Sometimes the amplitude of the signal will fall between two values.
-That’s because an analogue signal has an infinite resolution.
-But we’re fitting it into a digital system with a finite number of values.

 When the amplitude of the analogue signal does not line up perfectly with an available value, the analogue signal’s amplitude has to be rounded to the closest available value.
 This is referred to as quantization error.
 These quantization errors introduce quantization noise into the signal.
 Quantization noise is heard as low level white noise.
 We refer to the level of the quantization noise as the noise floor.
 The term noise floor refers to the signal which exists in an audio system as a result of the combination of any and all inherent noise or unwanted sound.